oslc-op/oslc-specs/notes/ccm-primer/ccm-primer.md

 * local: where each artefact has its own versioning sequence, such as v1, v2, v3, etc.
 * global: where artects share a single versioning sequence.
 2 artefcats that have the same version number implies that the versions were created as part of the same commit.

-## OSLC version representation
-An OSLC representation of the above artefact Requirement_a would consist of two RDF resources: a Version Resource, and a Concept Resource:
+## REST methods on resource versions

+### GET on version resource
+let's assume for now that the client (somehow) got hold of the URL for a specific version resource URL.
+When a client performs a GET request, the received response is

 ```
 :conceptResourceA-v23